21isenough/LightningATM/docs/guide/button.md

 1 : Shows screen: "No coins added!
 Please add coins first"
 3 : Simulates adding a coin (2 coin pulses, only for testing)
-5 : Displays all possible display messages once
+5 : Show all possible display messages once
 7 : Shutdown the host machine
 9 : Reset Wallet (!!!) an scan new wallet credentials with camera